25 Dos and Don’ts of Ignoring Your Spouse During Separation

 When ignoring your spouse during divorce, the first rule is to make no contact at the initial stage.

-Communicating with spouse during separation or after filing for divorce can undermine the divorce process.
+Communicating with a spouse during separation or after filing for divorce can undermine the divorce process.
 As long as you discuss it with your spouse, you’ll find it challenging to break up with them.

 Divorce can never be random, and if you have come to that stage, don’t forget something pushed you to it.
 However, constantly communicating with a spouse during separation might make you ignore some negative signs during separation.

 However, no contact during separation only applies for a month.
 After this phase, you can communicate with your spouse about important things.
-All you need is to be disciplined and endure the no contact rule.
+All you need is to be disciplined and endure the no-contact rule.

 2. You can talk during an emergency

-Should I contact my husband during our separation?
-Or Should I call my husband during separation?
-Yes, if you find the divorce challenging to accept.
+It’s not unusual to wonder, “Should I contact my husband during our separation?”
+Do you find yourself asking, “Should I call my husband during separation?”
+Yes, if you find that an emergency has come up.

 Ignoring your spouse during divorce helps, but one of the exceptions is during an emergency.
 Regardless of who initiated the divorce or the reason for the breakup, separation is always painful.
 Therefore, you need to be stable emotionally to handle what follows.